yennanliu/HousePricePredAPI/README.md

 # HousePricePredAPI

 ## INTRO
-- Develop a web service (ML api) can predict the price of house based on the (Ames housing dataset)[https://www.kaggle.com/c/ames-housing-data].
+- Develop a web service (ML api) can predict the price of house based on the [Ames housing dataset](https://www.kaggle.com/c/ames-housing-data).
 The web serice expose one end point that can take numerical input (79 variables json) and return prediction as output

 ## Architecture
 - dev